BensonRen/BensonRen.github.io/_publications/RSMLE.md

 title: "Automated Extraction of Energy Systems Information from Remotely Sensed Data: A Review and Analysis"
 collection: publications
 permalink: /publication/RSMLE
-excerpt: 'Working paper: Review paper about the progress, trend and limitations of the current fusion of machine learning, remote sensing and energy applications.'
+excerpt: 'In review: Review paper about the progress, trend and limitations of the current fusion of machine learning, remote sensing and energy applications.'
-date: 2021.12.30
+date: 1997.12.30
-venue: 'Working paper'
+venue: 'In review'
 paperurl: ''
 citation: 'Ren, S., Hu, W., Bradbury, K., Harrison-Atlas,D., Valeri L.M., Murray, B., and Malof J., (2021).
 Automated Extraction of Energy Systems Information from Remotely Sensed Data: A Review and Analysis'
 ---